 Eighty years after the launch of white chocolate as the third type of chocolate after dark and milk, Swiss chocolatier and the world’s largest cocoa processor, Barry Callebaut, has launched a new type of chocolate: Ruby chocolate.
 Targeted at millennials and the growing demand for luxury products among younger consumers, the new invention is characterised by a pink hue.

 According to a news release by Barry Callebaut, Ruby chocolate offers a completely foreign taste experience.
-It’s not bitter, milky or sweet, but contains a berry-fruitiness and luscious smoothness.
+It’s not bitter, milky or overwhelmingly sweet, but contains a slightly sourish berry-fruitiness and luscious smoothness.
 However, no berries or berry-like flavours, nor artificial colours, are added.
 The chocolate is made from the Ruby cocoa bean, which are sourced from Ivory Coast, Ecuador and Brazil, and the unusual color comes from the powder extracted during processing.
 It is smooth and creamy, although no ratio between cacao solids and cacao butter was disclosed by the company.
 The innovation comes after about a decade of development, according to Chief Executive Officer Antoine de Saint-Affrique.

 Ruby chocolate was revealed at an exclusive launch event in Shanghai, China, on September 5, 2017.